Road2Crypto/wallet-address-validator/README.md

   - `address` (string): The cryptocurrency wallet address to validate.

 - **Returns**:
-  - An object with a single property `error`.
+  - The `checkCryptoAddress` function returns an object with an `error` property.
+The possible values of `error` are:
-    - `null` if the address is valid.
+    - `null`: The address is valid.
-    - A `ValidationError` enum value describing the error if the address is invalid.
+    - `ValidationError.EMPTY_ADDRESS`: The provided address is empty.
+    - `ValidationError.INVALID_ADDRESS`: The provided address does not match any supported wallet address patterns.